 Most debate about HM’s involves the three-circle forms.
 My definition of a “true” three-circle (or classic) HM is rather strict: the circles must be in the right position and proportions, and Mickey’s head is larger than his ears.
 However, there are classic Mickeys that are not positioned or proportioned perfectly but are so accepted among Cast Members and the public that I include them as HM’s.
 For example, the small round tiles along the Standby entrance queue of Rock ’n’ Roller Coaster at Disney’s Hollywood Studios are all about the same size, but the image is accepted by Cast Members and guests as a Hidden Mickey, so I include it in my book and on my website.

-Two of the early HM’s I recall marveling over (pointed out to me by Cast Members) are the one in the mural above the entrance to Body Wars in the Wonders of Life Pavilion at Epcot and the one in the hanging vine above the giraffes in the Africa room of the “it’s a small world ride” in the Magic Kingdom.
+Two of the early HM’s I recall marveling over, pointed out to me by Cast Members, are the one (now Lost) in the mural above the entrance to Body Wars in the Wonders of Life Pavilion at Epcot and the one in the hanging vine above the giraffes in the Africa room of the “it’s a small world ride” in the Magic Kingdom.

-Hidden Mickeys that don’t satisfy our criteria outlined above are classified as Questionable Hidden Mickeys.
-I post many of the Questionable Hidden Mickeys on my website so folks can vote to approve or disapprove the images as accepted Hidden Mickeys.
+Hidden Mickeys that don’t satisfy our criteria outlined above are classified as Teaser Hidden Mickeys.
+I post many of the Teaser Hidden Mickeys on my website so folks can comment to approve or disapprove the images as accepted Hidden Mickeys.
 If it’s accepted, I add the Hidden Mickey to my book.